toqana/RPi-HDMI-Photo-Frame-Radio/README.md

 1. Verify that pip is installed with version is 18.1 or higher with "pip -V", If not, upgrade pip with "pip install --upgrade pip".

 1. Since the Python Flask webserver requires root for port 80 (https://stackoverflow.com/questions/51396047/running-flask-on-port-80-in-linux), it may save time to install python packages with "pip install package-name" and also "sudo pip install package-name".
 You may also wish to run "sudo pip -V", and, if necessary, 'sudo pip install --upgrade pip".
+If you decide not to use port 80 then it is not necessary to use "sudo pip install package-name".

 1. Install the following packages using "sudo apt-get install package-name":
     ```